 Murray Waugh, Chief Financial Officer, Yealands Wine Group

-Julia Fink, Chief Financial Officer, Climate Change Commission
+Julia Fink, Chief Financial Officer, Climate Change Commission & Vice President, CA ANZ

-Mike Roan, Chief Financial Officer, Meridian
+Mike Roan, Chief Executive Officer, Meridian

 Morning break